Jump straight to Webull! Get real-time market data, analysis tools and $0 commissions.

 Wells Fargo stock hit a low of $6.40 per share in 2009 as a result of the global financial crisis, but it has been on an uptrend ever since.
-WFC stock hit an all-time high of $63.47 per share in January of 2018, but it then showed a yearly drop of -22% by the end of that year.
+WFC stock hit an all-time high of $63.47 per share in January of 2018, but shares currently trade around $34 amid the coronavirus pandemic.

-The future outlook for Wells Fargo depends in large part on the prospects for the U.S. economy in the near term.
-Since the top of the business cycle extended during the first years of the Trump administration, the cycle is overdue for a decline.
+The future outlook for Wells Fargo depends in large part on the prospects for the U.S. economy in the near term, as businesses recover from the pandemic.

 Pros of Buying Wells Fargo Stock

-- Positive Analyst Research: According to some analysts who follow WFC stock closely, the negative news from recent scandals is already priced into the stock, so they’ve recommended that their clients buy WFC stock.
+- Positive Analyst Research: According to some analysts who follow WFC stock closely, the negative news from recent scandals is already priced into the stock, so many have recommended that their clients buy WFC stock.